 They have no Naira accounts, and Nigerians can choose USD, GBP, or EUR as their base account currency.

-AvaTrade broker offers their customers a range of markets to trade, including CFDs on assets like stocks, cryptocurrencies, forex (55 currency pairs), commodities, bonds and treasuries, ETFs, metals, energies, and indices.
+AvaTrade broker offers their customers a range of markets to trade, including CFDs on assets like stocks, cryptocurrencies, forex (55 currency pairs), commodities, bonds and treasuries, ETFs, FX options, metals, energies, and indices.

 You can start trading with a minimum deposit of $100.
 AvaTrade offers a 20% bonus for new clients depositing over $1000.
 Deposits with cards are credited instantly.
 The minimum withdrawal on AvaTrade is $1 for cards and e-wallets while wire transfers require a minimum of $100.